pyamsoft/update-hosts/README.md

 This is a fork of the original hosts-update repository by zant95 on GitHub.
 You can find the original here: http://github.com/zant95/hosts-update

+The project was originally licensed under the MIT license.
+This original
+license is included as the MIT_LICENSE file, and the original code base
+is able to be viewed by combing through the git history.

 This script, designed for GNU/Linux, generates a hosts file based on multiple sources.